 How does Madison Family Dental Associates file claims?

 Can dental insurance companies limit coverage?

 Yes they can.
-Sometimes, even if your insurance says they cover a procedure, there can be fine print that limits or even eliminates that coverage in certain circumstances.
-For example, your plan may cover a crown at 50%, yet have a 1 year waiting period for all major services, which crowns are a part of.
-If you get a crown done within that time, your insurance will most likely deny all payment, and you could end up paying out of pocket for that crown instead of just 50% as you had expected.
+Sometimes, even if your policy appears to cover a procedure, fine print can limit or even eliminate coverage under certain circumstances.
+For example, your plan may cover a crown at 50%, yet stipulate a one year waiting period for all major services, including crowns.
+In this case, your insurance will most likely deny payment, and you could end up paying out of pocket for the entire crown.

 There are many other types of restrictions that can change your coverage or surprise you with unexpected costs, which is why we recommend carefully reading your insurance policy and contacting your insurance company with questions.
 If you have any doubt as to out-of-pocket cost, please contact us to send a pre-treatment estimate, which will give you a better idea as to what portion of the treatment cost will be covered.